Bruno Peinado: Works

-As certain memories hit our brain repeatedly, some images of Peinado come back obsessively.
-The disco ball has taken in his hands the shape of as a skull (Vanityflightcase), a Troyan Horse, 2004, or a turning cement mixer, showing how our brain can manipulate a thought with different and unexpected results.
-Also, many of his pieces repeatedly appear in different exhibitions along the years, claiming against the tirany of the novelty.
+As certain memories hit our brains repeatedly, some images of Peinado come back obsessively.
+The disco ball has taken in his hands the shape of as a skull (Vanityflightcase), a Trojan Horse, 2004, or a turning cement mixer, showing how our brain can manipulate a thought with different and unexpected results.
+Also, many of his pieces repeatedly appear in different exhibitions over the years, challenging the tyranny of the novelty.
 The endless loop in which history or a sticky advertising jingle comes back again and again, structuring and feeding our mind, is exposed in his exhibitions.

-On a formal level, the hyper attractive and very finished surfaces of Peinado's works play against the reality that his art is indeed hand-made, and offers a kind of pop spin on the artistic process in a world of commercial manufacturing, mass production and the illusion of perfection.
+On a formal level, the hyper-attractive and very finished surfaces of Peinado's works play against the reality that his art is indeed handmade, and offers a kind of pop spin on the artistic process in a world of commercial manufacturing, mass production and the illusion of perfection.
 In Silence is Sexy (2006), an apparent metallic sphere is actually an inflatable balloon.
-And in California Custom Game Over (2006), a series of minimal-art inspired parallelepipeds are crushed on one side; while the cracks on the crystal surfaces of Black Flag (2008), create a kind of beauty out of chaos.
+And in California Custom Game Over (2006), a series of minimal-art inspired parallelepipeds are crushed on one side; while the cracks on the crystal surfaces of Black Flag (2008) create a kind of beauty out of chaos.